 Unlike consumer-class registrars, enterprise-class domain registrars provide specialized domain security services to help businesses and brands protect their domains.
 Some of the benefits of using enterprise-class domain registrars include:

-- Processes: Registry transfer-lock support, General Data Protection Regulation (GDPR) compliance, Internet Corporation for Assigned Names and Numbers (ICANN) accreditation, domain privacy protection.
+- Processes: Registry transfer-lock support, General Data Protection Regulation (GDPR) compliance, Internet Corporation for Assigned Names and Numbers (ICANN) accreditation, and domain privacy protection.

-- Technology: Accredited data centers, third-party vulnerability and penetration testing.
+- Technology: Accredited data centers, third-party vulnerability, and penetration testing.

 - People: Well-trained support staff.